nginxinc/nginx-wiki/source/modules/redis2.rst

 Connection Pool
 ---------------
-You can use the excellent :doc:`keepalive` with this module to provide TCP connection pool for Redis.
+You can use the excellent `keepalive <http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive>`_ with this module to provide TCP connection pool for Redis.

 A sample config snippet looks like this